microsoft/vscode-docs/docs/editor/codebasics.md

 VS Code excludes some folders by default to reduce the number of search results that you are not interested in (for example: node_modules).
 Open settings to change these rules under the `files.exclude` and `search.exclude` section.

->**Tip:** From the Explorer you can right click on a folder and select `Find in Folder` to search inside a folder only
+>**Tip:** From the Explorer you can right-click on a folder and select `Find in Folder` to search inside a folder only.

 ## Command Palette